d-bl/GroundForge/docs/help/index.md

 The [screencast](https://github.com/d-bl/GroundForge/releases/download/2019-Q2/BK-31.mp4) (MP4, 35 MB, 1:47 min) follows the script below.
 Steps marked in bold are more advanced and can be skipped by novice users.

+<a name="BK-31"></a>

-* 0:00 start with this help page (an older version is recorded)
+* 0:00 the video starts with an old version of this [help page](https://github.com/d-bl/GroundForge/blob/oidfa-article/docs/help/index.md), and even slightly older version was recorded
 * 0:00 follow "_with_"
 * 0:05 drop center stitch: `ctc` -> `-`
 * 0:10 ![wand](../images/wand.png) generate new diagrams